jakmate/ExpenseTracker/README.md

+### Currently down due to Render's free tier shutting down the database.

+---

 # Expense Tracker

-A full-stack web application for managing personal finances with visual budgeting insights.
+A full-stack web application for managing personal finances with visual insights.
 Built with React frontend and Ruby on Rails API backend.

 ![Expense Tracker Demo](demo.gif)